PDF files require a PDF viewer.

-- The Business Office needs the most currrent club member and officer list at all times to verify the disbursement signatures against the list showing the names of the officers authorized to sign off on disbusments.
+- The Business Office needs the most current club member and officer list at all times to verify the disbursement signatures against the list showing the names of the officers authorized to sign off on disbursements.

 - The organization must note the name of the individual who will pick-up the check on the Student Organization Accounts Payable Disbursement Request form.

 - By signing a Student Organization Accounts Payable Disbursement Request, the Advisor is certifying that there is sufficient money for the request and that it is an acceptable purchase within the scope of the student organization’s activities.

 - Completed forms must be submitted to Elena Jimenez in the Business office for approval and processing.
 This may take several days – so plan in advance.

 Recognized student organizations may conduct activities both on and off campus.
 Consultation with Department of Student Activities and Wellness staff in the early planning stages can save time and effort and will ensure compliance with appropriate College regulations.